-1.3.1.
 IPv6 requirements in IdM

-The IdM system must have the IPv6 protocol enabled in the kernel.
+The IdM system must have the IPv6 protocol enabled in the kernel and localhost (::1) is able to use it.
 If IPv6 is disabled, then the CLDAP plug-in used by the IdM services fails to initialize.

 IPv6 does not have to be enabled on the network.
+It is possible to enable IPv6 stack without enabling IPv6 addresses if required.

-1.3.2.
 Support for encryption types in IdM